There are six Velo Birmingham climbs, with a combined total of 7,000ft over the 100-mile route

 Technically, the climb starts around Ombersley and whilst some of you may be getting a little tired, you shouldn’t notice any elevation until the left turn off Kidderminster Road onto Woodcote Lane.
 The gradient does increase slightly at this point but just pace yourself until you reach Belbroughton, which sees the start of the King & Queen of the Mountain challenges.

-If you haven’t watched any of the other Google Maps Street View videos, can I suggest you at least watch this one.
+If you haven’t watched any of the other Google Maps Street View videos, can I suggest you at least watch this one or one of the YouTube videos below.
 It’s a 2.5 mile climb, starting at the 85-mile mark and at the beginning of the end of the sportive.
 In other words, it’s the mark of the final hour of the event.

 Some of the roads are narrow lanes but after 85 miles, the 15,000 cyclists will probably be quite spread out by this point.
 St. Kenelm’s Pass is a fitting end to the Velo Birmingham climbs and whilst there are no valley-wide views, the countryside is still to be admired.